 Many farmers had also been pushing soybean rotations in recent years.

 And many farmers produced excellent yields of wheat last summer.

 Those factors encouraged some farmers to be cautious with soybean plans, something further encouraged by dry soils going into freeze up.

 Soybeans began an incredible acreage expansion in Manitoba’s Red River Valley in the early 2000s, as earlier-maturing varieties produced good returns in the low, hot area.

 As variety developers pushed maturities even shorter, farmers above the valley, in western Manitoba and into Saskatchewan began planting the crop.

 However, Labelle said many farmers are now comfortable with the crop and normalizing its place inside their rotations.
-He’s guessing farmers will end up within a range of 1.7 to 2.8 million acres, although it’s early to tell for sure.
+He’s guessing farmers will end up within a range of 1.7 million acres to 2.8 million, although it’s early to tell for sure.